shakespete/react/React Notes.md

 Every time we render, useEffect has access to the latest values from that render: props, state, refs, etc. Think of useEffect as being a function that happens after a render.
 When a render fires, we can take a look at that render’s values and use them in the effect.
 Then once we render again, the whole thing starts over.
 New values, then new renders, then new effects.

-If you return a function from the effect, the function will be invoked when the component is removed from the tree
+If you return a function from the effect, the function will be invoked when the component is removed from the tree.

 <h3>memo</h3>
 The memo function can be used to create a component that will only render when its properties change.
 The second argument sent to the memo function is a predicate.
 A predicate is a function that only returns true or false.